unsystemizer/counterparty-config-example/README.md

 * Install Bitcoin Core 0.12 with addrindex patch: https://github.com/CounterpartyXCP/Documentation/blob/master/Installation/bitcoin_core.md
 * Install counterparty-cli (server + client package; `counterparty-lib` installs as their dependency)
-* counterparty-cli can be installed with pip3 (`sudo pip3 install counterparty-cli`) or from source.
+* counterparty-cli can be installed with pip3 (`sudo pip3 install counterparty-cli`) or from the source.
 I used the latter approach here, but you may need to first install python3-dev and then upgrade Python 3 `requests` package to be able to do this.
 If you're having problems with building from source using the approach below, try `pip3 install --no-use-wheel counterparty-lib` and then install counterparty-cli.
+You must fix any dependency conflicts that arise when installing modules from requirements.txt.

  ```
  wget https://github.com/CounterpartyXCP/counterparty-lib/archive/master.zip